|

 of the rotating disturbance.
 Figure-18 illustrates how a

-massive rotating system analogous to a binary star generate
+to a binary star generate

 gravitational disturbances in spacetime.
 Gravity waves are